nextpyp/pyp/docs/reference/computing.rst

 Compute resources
 =================

-``nextPYP`` can be run in **standalone** or **cluster** mode.
-Standalone mode is simpler to setup and can be used to process small to medium sized datasets.
-For most datasets, however, an instance with access to an HPC cluster will enable significantly faster processing.
+``nextPYP`` can be run in a **Desktop workstation** or a **Compute cluster**.
+A Desktop workstation is simpler to setup and can be used to process small to medium sized datasets.
+For most datasets, however, a compute cluster will enable significantly faster processing.

 .. tab-set::
   :sync-group: running_mode

-  .. tab-item:: Standalone mode
+  .. tab-item:: Desktop workstation
     :sync: standalone

     ``nextPYP`` autmatically detects what resources are installed locally in the server (number of CPU cores and GPU cards) and allocates jobs accordingly.

-  .. tab-item:: Cluster mode
+  .. tab-item:: Compute cluster
     :sync: cluster

     In this mode, resources are managed by the `SLURM <https://slurm.schedmd.com/>`_ scheduler.
 Commonly managed resources include CPU threads, RAM, GPUs, and local scratch space.